 In addition to meeting all university admissions requirements for undergraduate students, applicants must meet the following requirements to continue in the program:

-- have a cumulative G.P.A. of 2.75 or higher in all lower division courses applied to the degree program;
+1. have a cumulative G.P.A. of 2.75 or higher in all lower division courses applied to the degree program;

-- submit a word-processed essay not to exceed 300 words explaining why the applicant wishes to be a teacher;
+2. submit a word-processed essay not to exceed 300 words explaining why the applicant wishes to be a teacher;

-- complete EDUC2310 (Foundations of Education, or equivalent) with a grade of “B” or better.
+5. complete EDUC2310 (or equivalent) with a grade of “B” or better, and

 The faculty may permit a student to continue conditionally.
 In such cases, faculty reviews of the student’s records identify evidence that the student will likely be successful in the program.
-The status of all students allowed to continue under conditions is reviewed by the faculty each semester, and the students are informed in writing of the conditions necessary for them to be transferred to good standing status.
+The status of all students allowed to continue under conditions is reviewed by the faculty each term, and the students are informed in writing of the conditions necessary for them to be transferred to good standing status.
 When conditions are met, the student is informed in writing of the transfer to good standing status.
 A student may not be admitted to student teaching without being in good standing status.

-- must have completed methods course no more than two years prior to the commencement of student teaching;
+3. must have completed methods course no more than two years prior to the commencement of student teaching;

-- have no more than six hours remaining to be completed in the major in which the student is enrolled with a G.P.A. of 3.0 or higher and completed all courses with a grade of “C” or better;
+4. have no more than six hours remaining to be completed in the major in which the student is enrolled with a G.P.A. of 3.0 or higher and completed all courses with a grade of “C” or better;

-- met all state requirements applicable to the subject matter area(s) in which the student will teach as outlined in Section IX, Staff Qualifications of the Illinois State Board of Education publication, Minimum Requirements for State Certificates;
+5. met all state requirements applicable to the subject matter area(s) in which the student will teach as outlined in Section IX, Staff Qualifications of the Illinois State Board of Education publication, Minimum Requirements for State Certificates;

-- submit evidence of having passed the Biology content area exam of the Illinois Certification Testing System; and
+6. submit evidence of having passed the Biology content area exam of the Illinois Certification Testing System; and

-- received a positive recommendation from the Secondary Education Student Progress Committee.
+7. received a positive recommendation from the Secondary Education Student Progress Committee.